Skip to content

 Chairman's Welcome

 Welcome to the latest update on the funding of the Plan.
-In April 2021, we provided you with a funding statement which set out the results of the annual review as at 31 October 2020.
+In April 2023 we provided you with a funding statement which set out the results of the actuarial valuation as at 31 October 2021 and the funding assessment of the Plan as at 31 October 2022.
+The Scheme Actuary has now completed a further funding assessment of the Plan as at 31 October 2023 and the results of this assessment are set out in this update.

 Yours faithfully